eslint/eslint/docs/src/extend/custom-rules.md

 * `parserServices`: (`object`) Contains parser-provided services for rules.
 The default parser does not provide any services.
 However, if a rule is intended to be used with a custom parser, it could use `parserServices` to access anything provided by that parser.
 (For example, a TypeScript parser could provide the ability to get the computed type of a given node.)
 * `parserOptions`: The parser options configured for this run (more details [here](../use/configure/language-options#specifying-parser-options)).

-Additionally, the `context` object has the following methods & properties:
+Additionally, the `context` object has the following methods:

 * `getAncestors()`: (**Deprecated:** Use `SourceCode#getAncestors(node)` instead.)
 Returns an array of the ancestors of the currently-traversed node, starting at the root of the AST and continuing through the direct parent of the current node.
 This array does not include the currently-traversed node itself.
 * `getCwd()`: (**Deprecated:** Use `context.cwd` instead.)
 Returns the `cwd` option passed to the [Linter](../integrate/nodejs-api#linter).
 It is a path to a directory that should be considered the current working directory.